Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "I am no expert, but I can appreciate a well-made thing when I see it.
 I’d say you’ve done your duty and kindled steel in the next generation.
 Don’t you think?"
 He handed the knife back.
 "So the thing to look for, I think, is what *you* can still give that nobody else can.
 What can the Given-Man formerly known as Sky-Thinker be that *only* he can be?"

 "Hmm."
 Vemik twitched his tail.
-There was thinking to do there…
+There was thinking to do there...

 But he didn’t have the time.
 He needed to visit Ferd Given-Man’s tribe, since he was back now and they hadn’t yet formally met.
 That would be a *challenging* meeting, since Ferd was bigger and stronger, and wilier, too.
 Vemik would need to work *hard* to keep his honor.